 With experience in the public sector, the corporate environment and the NGO arena, Stewart has a unique perspective on medicine.
 His interests include rural and remote medicine, medical/humanitarian work and not-for-profit (NFP) governance.

 Ms Katrina Penney, Vice President

 Katrina Penney was elected to the Board in May 2013, and re-elected in May 2016.
 Katrina is a New Zealander with a health/midwifery background and has worked in the field with Médecins Sans Frontières in Afghanistan, Nepal, Yemen and Haiti either as a nurse, midwife, hospital manager or field coordinator.
 From 2006 to 2009 Katrina worked in the Human Resources department of Médecins Sans Frontières Australia, her role was primarily with recruiting and placing first mission field workers.
 Katrina has been an associative member since her introduction to the organisation and she is a founding member of the Auckland support network group, taking on the role of coordinator over the last few years.
-Currently Katrina manages the Refugee Health Screening Service in Auckland, which provides both public and primary health care to all quota refugees and detained asylum seekers in New Zealand.
+Katrina currently lives in rural Northland on her avocado orchard, after eight years of managing the Refugee Health Screening Service in Auckland, which provides both public and primary health care to all quota refugees and detained asylum seekers in New Zealand.
 The service is also available to any community asylum seekers with current applications for refugee status.

 Mr Dwin Tucker, Treasurer